john-science/python_for_scientists/README.md

 ### What This Class is Not

-This class is not meant to provide a thorough background in computer science.
+This class is not meant to provide a rigorous computer science background.
 To get started on that, here are three of my favorite books: [SICP](http://amzn.com/0262510871), [Intro to Algorithms](http://amzn.com/0262033844), [Code Complete](http://amzn.com/0735619670).

 ### Syllabus